Tribute to Uncle Ray

-Tribute to Uncle Ray is the second studio album by Stevie Wonder.
-Released by Motown in October, 1962, shortly after The Jazz Soul of Little Stevie.
-It had been recorded first, when Wonder was just 11 years old.
-The album was an attempt by Berry Gordy and Motown to associate the young "Little Stevie Wonder" with the successful and popular Ray Charles who was also a blind African American musician.
-Like his debut, this album failed to generate hit singles as Motown struggled to find a sound to fit Wonder, who was just 12 when this album was released.
+Tribute to Uncle Ray is the second studio album by Little Stevie Wonder, released by Motown in October 1962, shortly after The Jazz Soul of Little Stevie.
+Even though it was released second, it had been recorded first, when Wonder was 11 years old.
+The album was an attempt by Berry Gordy and Motown to associate the young "Little Stevie Wonder" with the successful and popular Ray Charles, who was also a blind African-American musician.
+Like Wonder's debut, this album failed to generate hit singles, as Motown struggled to find a sound to fit Wonder, who was just 12 when this album was released.

 Track listing

 All songs composed by Ray Charles, except where indicated.